carolzbnbr/OnScreenSizeMarkup/README.md

 The markup comes with a `DefaultFallBackHandler` class which maps most iOS devices models and screens sizes (for android devices).

-Here is a dictionary of the device models and it's categories mapping we currently have:
+Here is dictionary's items of the device models and it's categories mappings we currently have:

 ```cs
             { "iPhone1_1", ScreenCategories.Small },